pingevt/iiif_media_source/README.md

 Submodule: Focalpoint
 - [x] Add in widget to define a focal point of the image.
-- [x] Thirdparty settings or something so we can combine everything into 1 form element.
+- [x] Third party settings or something so we can combine everything into 1 form element.
-- [x] Add thirdparty settings for thumbnail size
+- [x] Add third party settings for thumbnail size
 - [ ] Allow for Contextual Media field
 - [ ] Make sure settings are correct for Widget and 3rd party settings.
 (Add Test)

 Submodule: Crop
 - [x] Add in widget to define a crop for the image.
-- [x] Thirdparty settings or something so we can combine everything into 1 form element.
+- [x] Third party settings or something so we can combine everything into 1 form element.
-- [x] Add thirdparty settings for thumbnail size
+- [x] Add third party settings for thumbnail size
 - [x] "Drupalize" js file.
 - [x] Need JS solution to hide field (copy from FP)
 - [ ] Settings Page to variabalize settings for the cropper.js plugin.